Privacy and cookies

 2.4 Website Behaviour Tracking Cookies

-We use a technology called Silverpop which allows us to track a person’s behaviour on this website if they have clicked though to our website from an email sent by Tate or if they have signed up to receive emails while visiting this website.
+We use a technology called Emarsys which allows us to track a person’s behaviour on this website if they have clicked though to our website from an email sent by Tate or if they have signed up to receive emails while visiting this website.
 The website behaviour tracking cookies would only be enabled once you opt in to receive emails and the cookies will expire in accordance with the description in the table below.
-We will share information about your visit to our website with Silverpop, which will only be attributed to your email address.
+We will share information about your visit to our website with Emarsys, which will only be attributed to your email address.
 Tate will use the information for reporting and to monitor the effectiveness of our marketing applications.
 Tate will also use this information to find out more about your interests and tailor email content to you accordingly.

 This table lists the type of cookies that we use on your computer and what behavioural information is being tracked: